 Program size and duration

-We typically have 12-14 summer associates in our program, which runs for 10 weeks.
+In 2019, we expect approximately 10-15 summer associates in our program, which runs for 10 weeks.

 Work assignments and training